jessonfoo/p001/week_3/8_cultural_blog.md

 - formulate ways to expand the ways you learn and think

 ## Release 0: Copy your Blog Template
-Copy your blog tempate into a new HTML file named `week3_cultural.html`.
+In your blog-posts directory in your [USERNAME].github.io repo, copy your blog tempate into a new HTML file named `week3_cultural.html`.

 ## Release 1: Research